 The reign of Queen Victoria (1837−1901) is considered by many to be one of the finest periods in British history.
 The “Victorian Era,” as it came to be called, marked the height of Britain’s power and influence on the world stage.
-The British navy ruled the seas and British colonies covered so much of the globe that it was said that “the sun never sets on the British Empire.”
+The British navy ruled the seas and British colonies covered so much of the earth that it was said that “the sun never sets on the British Empire.”

-Perhaps it’s no coincidence that Robert Lewis Stevenson’s Strange Case of Dr. Jekyll and Mr. Hyde was written during this period since balancing these contrasting and sometimes contradictory philosophies and aesthetics became one of the defining characteristics of the Victorian Era.
+Perhaps it’s no coincidence that Robert Lewis Stevenson’s Strange Case of Dr. Jekyll and Mr. Hyde was written during this period, since the need to balance contrasting and sometimes contradictory philosophies and aesthetics was one of the defining characteristics of the Victorian Era.

 While the modern-day Princess Victoria shared a name with the former monarch, there were very few people who believed that life under her rule would require that same sort of personal rigor.
-In fact, the general consensus was that if Princess Victoria ever assumed the throne (and that was a very big “if”), the only thing you’d need to balance during the second Victorian Era would be a Prada bag in one hand and a cocktail glass in the other.
+In fact, the general consensus was that if Princess Victoria ever assumed the throne (and that was a very big “if”), the only thing you’d need to balance during the second Victorian Era would be a Birkin bag in one hand and a cocktail glass in the other.

-But by the time Victoria turned six years old, the picture had changed.
+But by the time Victoria had turned six years old, that picture had changed.
 Rumors of her parents’ marital troubles had filled the gossip columns for almost a year and even the respectable newspapers were finding it hard to ignore the fact that the Prince and Princess hadn’t appeared together in public in over six months.
 When they finally did appear together, at the funeral of a former Prime Minister, it was obvious that something was wrong.

 Within a week, the Palace announced that the Prince and Princess had separated:

 “It is announced that, with regret, the Prince and Princess have decided to separate.
 Their Royal Highnesses have no plans to divorce and their constitutional positions are unaffected.
-This decision has been reached amicably, and they will both continue to participate fully in the upbringing of their daughter.
+This decision has been reached amicably, and they will both continue to participate fully in the upbringing of their daughter.”

-These orchestrated events were the result of a gentlemen’s agreement between the Royal Family and the tabloid press.
+These orchestrated press events were the result of a gentlemen’s agreement between the Royal Family and the tabloid press.
 The tabloids left Victoria alone during the school year and in return they were invited to official photo opportunities during school holidays and family vacations.
 This allowed Victoria to attend school in relative privacy…until the summer she turned fourteen when she was photographed vomiting into a bush after a night of underage binge drinking at a friend’s birthday party.

-The only constants in her appearance seemed to be her trademark scowl and a pair of lips that had, on more than one occasion, evoked comparisons to Shakespeare’s 145th sonnet, which begins, “Those lips that Love’s own hand did make…”
+The only constants in her appearance were her trademark scowl and a pair of lips that had, on more than one occasion, evoked comparisons to Shakespeare’s 145<sup class="ordinal">th</sup> sonnet, which begins, “Those lips that Love’s own hand did make…”